How to Survive Pregnancy Fatigue With a Toddler - Baby Chick

 Put Your Health and Nutrition First

 Also, make sure you continue to take your prenatal vitamin every day.
-Taking a nutritionally balanced prenatal vitamin will help ensure you and your baby are getting the proper nutrients.
-In turn, this can greatly impact your energy and immunity, so be sure not to skip it.
+A nutritionally balanced prenatal vitamin will help ensure you and your baby get the proper nutrients.
+This can greatly impact your energy and immunity, so be sure not to skip it.

 Consider Preschool